-- Assign fault to the appropriate party such as the driver attempting an illegal U-turn.
+- Assign fault to the appropriate party such as the driver attempting an illegal U-turn in NYC.
 The assignment of fault identifies this person and his or her insurance company as the party that should be compelled to compensate you.

 Most car accident claims can be settled out of court through our negotiations.
 If this does not prove possible in your case, because of the type of case preparation outlined above, David Resnick & Associates will be ready to present a strong and persuasive case in court on your behalf.